kangpl/ADA_2019_Project_MagicADA/README.md

 Website: https://holykhala.github.io/

-Please use Safari for optimal user experience.
+Please use **Safari**!!! for optimal user experience.
 If you are a chrome user, please do refresh your page when anything abnormal happens.

 # Abstract